rsrulloda/CS-230-Group-5/README.md

 C. External opportunitest that exist <br />

 Co-marketing: To use with Facebook glasses and provide a much more interactable user interface.<br />
-For elders, it is easier to interact with holograms than a screen on a phone.
+For elders, it is easier to interact with holograms than a screen on a phone. <br />
-It helps children develop their imaginations, parents with limited space will not have to
+It helps children develop their imaginations. <br />

-Funding opportunites:
+Funding opportunites: <br />
 https://www.sba.gov/about-sba-navigation-structure/technology-sbirsttr
 https://www.sbir.gov/

-Co-development possibilites with other companies:
+Co-development possibilites with other companies: <br />

-Conferences to present the product : Apple Worldwide Developers Conference, Facebook F8, Google I/O
+Conferences to present the product : <br />
+Apple Worldwide Developers Conference, Facebook F8, Google I/O

-D. Teams
+D. Teams <br />

-E. Strategy
+E. Strategy <br />

-F. Slogan
+F. Slogan <br />
 Bringing holographic interaction to the world.